-- Inspect exterior sheet, interior pan and door lips for damage. - Inspect if rubber gaskets are missing or torn. - Inspect interior and exterior door hardware for damage or wear.
+- Inspect exterior sheet, interior pan, and door lips for damage. - Inspect if rubber gaskets are missing or torn. - Inspect interior and exterior door hardware for damage or wear.
 Door latches should be free of dirt and grime.
-NOTE: Silicone spray for door latches and gaskets - Lubricate Interior Door Handles - Adjust door hardware for proper seal (dollar bill test).
-(This prevents warm air from entering body as well as cold air from escaping) - Inspect grab handles. - Check door holdback stops or t-holders and (if applicable) cornershell bracket. - Check interior wiring harness to door pan, if applicable. - Check interior door pull straps, if applicable. - Inspect door curtains.
+NOTE: Silicone spray for door latches and gaskets. - Lubricate interior door handles. - Adjust door hardware for proper seal (dollar bill test).
+This prevents warm air from entering the body as well as cold air from escaping. - Inspect grab handles. - Check door holdback stops or t-holders and (if applicable) cornershell bracket. - Check interior wiring harness to door pan, if applicable. - Check interior door pull straps, if applicable. - Inspect door curtains.

-BODY SUBFRAME INSPECTION
+BODY DOOR INSPECTION

-- Inspect underbody subfloor for cracks or damage. - Inspect subfloor ovals over wheels for damage. - Inspect long stringers for cracks or damage. - Inspect tie-down angle welds are intact and tie down bolts are tight. - Inspect subframe attachments utility, cart, and cord boxes, check welds and fasteners. - Inspect mud flaps and splash guards are securely attached. - Inspect drain holes/kazoo, clean if necessary. - Inspect rear bumper and assembly for damage. - Inspect steps and their grab handles.
+- Inspect underbody subfloor for cracks or damage. - Inspect subfloor ovals over wheels for damage. - Inspect long stringers for cracks or damage. - Inspect tie-down angle welds to ensure they are intact and tie-down bolts are tight. - Inspect subframe attachments utility, cart, and cord boxes; check welds and fasteners. - Inspect mud flaps and splash guards to ensure they are securely attached. - Inspect drain holes/kazoo; clean if necessary. - Inspect rear bumper and assembly for damage. - Inspect steps and their grab handles.